sukykaur/AzureNIST800-171/IaaS WebApp/IaaSWAOverview.md

 - Key Vault access policies are defined with minimum required permissions to keys and secrets.
 - All keys and secrets in Key Vault have expiration dates.
 - All keys in Key Vault are protected by specialized hardware security modules The key type is a hardware security module protected 2048-bit RSA key.
-- All users and identities are granted minimum required permissions using role-based-access-control.
+- All users and identities are granted minimum required permissions using role-based access control.
 - Diagnostics logs for Key Vault are enabled with a retention period of at least 365 days.
 - Permitted cryptographic operations for keys are restricted to the ones required.
 - The solution is integrated with Azure Key Vault to manage IaaS virtual machine disk-encryption keys and secrets.

+**Patch management**: Windows virtual machines deployed as part of this reference architecture are configured by default to receive automatic updates from Windows Update Service.
+This solution also includes the [Azure Automation](https://docs.microsoft.com/azure/automation/automation-intro) service through which updated deployments can be created to patch virtual machines when needed.

 **Malware protection**: [Microsoft Antimalware](https://docs.microsoft.com/azure/security/azure-security-antimalware) for Virtual Machines provides real-time protection capability that helps identify and remove viruses, spyware, and other malicious software, with configurable alerts when known malicious or unwanted software attempts to install or run on protected virtual machines.